 Curing pumpkins so they last months, not weeks

-After you harvest a pumpkin from the field, it is a good idea to “cure” the pumpkin after harvest.
-This hardens the skin so it stores for months instead of mere weeks.
+After you harvest a pumpkin from the field, it is a good idea to “cure” it.
+This hardens the skin so that it stores for months instead of mere weeks.
 See our article on how to cure and store a pumpkin (plus a video with more information).

 Yes, pumpkins can be eaten straight away once harvested, but if you plan to keep them for longer you’ll need to cure them first and store them correctly.

 You can tell if your pumpkins are ripe by looking at its stem.
 If the stem has died off and hardened, the pumpkin should be ripe.
 It will sound hollow when slapped, and if you push your thumbnail into the skin it should dent but not puncture it.
 Of course, you should also have an idea of when the pumpkin is mature by counting back the “days to maturity” on the seed packet.

 Curing allows the pumpkins to last longer for months instead of weeks.
 Curing hardens their skin to protect it from decay and rot.
 If you cure your pumpkin, it will last until Christmas!
 Some varieties of winter squash will even last until spring if cured.

 To cure your pumpkins, cut the stem with a sharp knife, leaving 4 inches attached to the pumpkin.
 This minimizes the risk of molds or fungal spores developing within the fruit.
 Brush off any dirt.

 Lift and move pumpkins carefully by cupping the fruit in your hands – don’t use the stem as a handle!

 Keep pumpkins in a dry, warm place such as a greenhouse, a sunroom, your doorstep, a dry part of your garden, or sunny windowsill for at least 2 weeks.